Premium Hybrid Mattress

-Buying a new mattress will set you back anywhere between a few hundred and a few thousand pounds, so parting with even more cash to dispose of your old mattress is probably the last thing you want.
+Buying a new mattress will set you back anywhere between a few hundred and a few thousand pounds, so you probably don't want to part with even more money to dispose of your old one.

-Far too many mattresses end up in landfill sites.
-Not only is this bad for the environment but, given the bulky nature of mattresses, it’s also unsustainable.
-Many of the mattresses in landfill could have been recycled or reused.
+Far too many mattresses – many of which could have been recycled – end up in landfill sites.
 Keep reading for expert advice on how long a mattress should last, and how to get rid of it once it’s past its best.

 If you can’t remember how many years you’ve had your mattress, the chances are it’s time for a new one.
-It’s all too easy to lose track of how long you’ve been sleeping on it and, even if it still feels comfortable, it’s likely to be less supportive and less hygienic than when it was new.
+Even if it still feels comfortable, it’s likely to be less supportive and hygienic than when it was new.

-But our own durability tests reveal that the best mattresses can last up to a decade without softening, sagging or becoming less supportive.
-So, as long as you buy a good mattress and clean it regularly, you might only have to change it every 10 years.
+Our durability tests reveal that the best mattresses can last up to a decade without softening, sagging or becoming less supportive.
+As long as you buy a good mattress and clean it regularly, you might be able to eke an extra few years out of it.

 After measuring the height, firmness and supportiveness of every mattress we test, we then simulate up to a decade of use by rolling a heavy barrel over the mattress 30,000 times.
 To do well in our durability tests, a mattress must maintain its supportiveness, firmness and height.